Content available exclusively for subscribers

 He won’t say what they need to get better at, but I have no issue doing it.

 *Covering tight ends better.
-Week in and week out, this has been an issue, including the win last week, when Atlanta’s Kyle Pitts caught seven passes on eight targets.
+Week in and week out, this has been an issue, including in the win last week, when Atlanta’s Kyle Pitts caught seven passes on eight targets.

 *More consistent run defense.
 Atlanta’s Bijan Robinson ran all over them, and their run defense in the second half against Baltimore wasn’t great, with a pair of two-yard Derrick Henry TD’s where he waltzed into the end zone, and a 17-yard run by Henry from his goalline, which should never happen, giving the Ravens much-needed breathing room.